KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

         super.viewWillSetupKeyboard()
         setup(with: MyKeyboardView())
     }

-    ...
 }
 ```

-This will make the view the main view of the keyboard extension, which will make sure that the extension resizes to fit its content.
-It will also inject all observable properties as environment objects into the view hierarchy, to ensure that the view updates automatically as the observable objects change.
+This will make the view you use the main view of the keyboard extension, which makes the extension size to fit its content.
+It also injects all observable properties as environment objects into the view hierarchy, to ensure that the view updates whenever they change.

 If you want to create a standard keyboard that imitates the iOS stock keyboard, you can use a ``SystemKeyboard``;